nus-cs2103-AY2122S1/ip/docs/README.md

 ### Adding tasks

-Add a new task to the task list. :heavy_plus_sign:
+Add a new task to the task list.

 ### Marking tasks as done

-Mark a certain task as done. :heavy_check_mark:
+Mark a certain task as done.

 ### Deleting tasks

-Delete a task from the task list. :x:
+Delete a task from the task list.

 ### Finding tasks using keyword search

-Retrieve all tasks that contain a particular keyword. :key:
+Retrieve all tasks that contain a particular keyword.

 ### Displaying all existing tasks

-View all the tasks in the task list at once. :page_with_curl:
+View all the tasks in the task list at once.

 ### View all Deadlines in chronological order

-View all the Deadlines you have, in chronological order. :hourglass_flowing_sand:
+View all the Deadlines you have, in chronological order.

 ## Usage